juanuys/juanuys.github.io/masters/values.md

 # Values

+## For the players

+Inspired by Wlad Marhulets {% cite marhulets_gamedev_2020 -A %}.

+- We'll adopt a transparent, customer-first approach, facilitating fast response using direct and honest communication, and patching bugs immediately.
+- We will be grateful to our players for giving us their precious time.
+- We will keep our promises.

 ## [Do no harm]({% post_url 2016-11-14-do-no-harm %})

 My output will not cause any harm.
 This is a tall order, and can be very tricky to achieve.
 For instance, I might make [a game featuring cockerels](/games/cornwars), and one of my players might suffer from [alektorophobia](https://www.researchgate.net/publication/329315754_A_rare_case_report_of_alektorophobia_in_an_adult_male).